doxeylab/learn-genomics-in-linux/task2/README.md

 ### Splitting the barcodes (demultiplexing)

 Sequencing data may be barcoded.
 In this case, the data contains two different samples, each with a unique barcode.
 This allows us to split the data by sample.
 Sometimes, sequencing data can have tens or hundreds of barcodes.
-See [multiplexing](https://www.illumina.com/science/technology/next-generation-sequencing/multiplex-sequencing.html)
+See [multiplexing](https://www.illumina.com/science/technology/next-generation-sequencing/multiplex-sequencing.html).

-We will use a standard script from the `fastx toolkit` to split the data by its known barcodes (defined already for you in the file downloaded below)
+We will use a standard script from the `fastx toolkit` to split the data by its known barcodes (defined already for you in the file downloaded below).

 ```
 #first download the barcodes file